-Natalie Imbruglia, who had been a soap opera star in her native Australia prior to hitting the Pop music scene, burst out in a big way with 1998’s “Torn,” a remake of a 1995 song by Ednaswap.
-It spent the summer at No. 1 and did eventually chart on the Hot 100 after Billboard changed its rules, peaking at No. 42 in December.
-She later reached No. 64 with the great “Wrong Impression” in 2002, and hasn’t charted since.
+Natalie Imbruglia, who had been a soap opera star in her native Australia prior to hitting the Pop music scene globally, burst out in a big way with 1998’s “Torn,” a remake of a 1995 song by Ednaswap.
+Imbruglia spent the summer at No. 1 on the Airplay chart and did eventually land on the Hot 100 after Billboard changed its rules, peaking at No. 42 in December.
+She later reached No. 64 with the great track “Wrong Impression” in 2002, and hasn’t charted since.

 “Iris,” The Goo Goo Dolls (1998)